-Beverley Blackman MA (Psych), ADIP, UKCP reg, MBACP
+Beverley Blackman MA (Psych), ADIP, UKCP & BACP reg

-I work integratively, meaning that I am able to draw on many different elements of psychotherapy in order to tailor the therapy to each individual's needs.
+Let me explain a little about how I work: I work integratively, meaning that I am able to draw on many different elements of psychotherapy in order to tailor the therapy to each individual's needs.
+By working this way, the whole of my attention is on you as a person and what your needs may be at that particular moment, rather than on following a set of pre-determined steps.
 I have an easy, sensitive, relational approach, and I work very much in collaboration with each individual.
 I also combine CBT into the therapy if necessary.
 I see individuals for both short-term work (6-12 sessions), and for long-term ongoing work.

 Psychotherapy can help you explore the difficulties you are experiencing, and understand the reasons why those difficulties may have occurred.
-It helps you see things from a new perspective, and so bring about changes in thought patterns and behaviour so that you can move on with your life.
-It will also help you to gain positivity, insight, the ability to feel more in control, and a stronger sense of self along the way.
+It helps you see things from a new perspective, and so bring about changes in unhelpful thought patterns and behaviour, and the sensation of being lost or stuck, so that you can move on with your life.
+It will also help you to gain positivity, insight, a wider breadth of thinking, the ability to feel more in control, and a stronger sense of self along the way.

 Training, qualifications & experience

-I have been working in psychotherapy for over 10 years.
-My background encompasses both the private mental health sector, and Oxfordshire & Buckinghamshire NHS Mental Health Trust, working both 1:1 and in groups, and includes working in a cutting-edge therapeutic community.
+I have been working in psychotherapy for over 11 years.
+My background encompasses both the private mental health sector, and a NHS Mental Health Trust, working both 1:1 and in groups, and includes working in a cutting-edge therapeutic community.
 I have also worked for a mental health charity and as a student counsellor at an inner London university, so I have seen a diverse range of clients from many differing backgrounds and cultures, and with a wide range of presenting problems throughout my career.
+I continue to work with a wide variety of clients and presentations.
+I also work as a supervisor and mentor to other psychotherapists.

-My previous career as a lawyer has also given me much insight into the high levels of stress and the weight of expectations that many people experience in their day-to-day working lives, and the effects that this can have on their relationships both in and out of work, and on their health in general.
+My previous career as a lawyer has also given me much insight into the high levels of stress, and the weight of expectations, that many people experience in their day-to-day working lives, and the effects that this can have on their relationships both in and out of work, and on their health in general.
+Hence I also maintain strong connections with other medical and mental health specialists, complementary practitioners, and professionals from the business and legal sectors.

-I now work privately from Paddington St (Harley St district), and 97 Mortimer St (Oxford Circus) .
+I work privately from a discreet location on Davies St, Mayfair.
 People's busy lives mean that face-to-face sessions are not always possible; to accommodate this, I also work by phone, FaceTime or by Skype.

-Advanced Diploma in Integrative Psychotherapy - School of Psychotherapy and Counselling, Regents College, London
+Advanced Diploma in Integrative Psychotherapy, School of Psychotherapy and Counselling, RSPP, London

-MA in Integrative Psychotherapy & Counselling, School of Psychotherapy & Counselling, Regents College
+MA in Integrative Psychotherapy & Counselling, School of Psychotherapy & Counselling, RSPP, London

 Certificate in Group Analysis, Institute of Group Analysis, London